iamarunix/Terraform/AWS/UseCase3/Readme.md

-# AWS EC2 creation using Terraform script
+# AWS EC2 creation with Public and Private IPs using Terraform script

+### Takeaway from this usecase:
+> Rather than using the AWS GUI and wasting 4-5 minutes by choosing various options to create EC2 instance with Public and Private IPs, let's create using below terraform script in a matter of seconds.

 ## Step 1 - Login into the machine where you have installed Terraform
 ## Step 2 - Configure the AWS CLI using the user created in IAM